Categories

 AMV: Called to the Colors

 You can watch the piece here.
-This was submitted to Rice 2024 where it was a finalist in Best Storytelling and Best Use of Space category.
-It was also submitted to Anime Boston 2024 in the Drama category where it was not a finalist.
+This was submitted to RICE 2024 where it was a finalist in Best Storytelling and Best Use of Space category.
+It was also submitted to Anime Boston 2024 and Connecticon 20204 both in the Drama category where it was not a finalist.

 I had two impetuses for this work, which both ended up complementing each other.
 One was a desire to flout rules.
 When I started work on it there was a contest rule somewhere that said “75% of the entry has to be set to the same song.”
 I thought it would be amusing to start with one song and then switch to another, while still being within the boundaries of the rule.
 The second impetus was to try and produce a work that was more challenging to the viewer.
 I would like to try and grow the artistic purview of the AMV by creating works that entertain, but also get people thinking.
 That may be a quixotic endeavor, but I have always admired and desired to emulate the windmill chasers of the world.